-- 1) Students may include only two 200-level courses toward the major. - 2) At least four of the seven courses must be 200-level or above laboratory courses (exclusive of the research experience) taken in residence at Dickinson in Carlisle. - 3) Students may include only one 550 or 560 course toward the major.
+- 1. Students may include only two 200-level courses toward the major. - 2.
+At least four of the seven courses must be 200-level or above laboratory courses (exclusive of the research experience) taken in residence at Dickinson in Carlisle. - 3.
+Students may include only one 550 or 560 course toward the major.
 CHEM 241 and 242 Two semesters of mathematical sciences (Calculus and/or Statistics), and two semesters of physics, are strongly recommended for students intending graduate study toward an advanced degree in biology or the health professions.
 Students should consult with their faculty advisors about taking additional courses in other sciences that might be important to their career plans.
 Research Experience.
 All biology majors must include a research experience as part of their undergraduate program.
 During this research experience, students are expected to actively participate in research design, execution, and data analysis, to contribute new information in the field of Biology, and to demonstrate independence with respect to the project.
 Biology majors are required the present the results of the research experience in an on-campus symposium or at a regional or national conference.
 This research requirement may be satisfied by the successful completion of one of the following options.
-The student's faculty advisor should be consulted prior to undertaking a project to determine whether or not the completed experience satisfies this major requirement. - 1) an independent research project (550) or a student/faculty collaborative research project (560) for biology credit - 2) an on-campus or off-campus research experience during the summer.
-Students are encouraged to complete the transcript notation (REXP) via the Center for Advising, Internships & Lifelong Career Development. - 3) 412 Seminar; - 4) a research experience not covered by the above but deemed equivalent by the faculty advisor MINOR Six (6) courses - BIOL 131 and 132 - Four courses at the upper level (200, 300, 400-level) - 1) Only one course may be at the 200-level - 2) Two of upper level courses must have labs - 3) One upper level course in each of two categories: Dickinson - -Courses that focus on the advanced study of molecules, genes, and/or cells: BIOL 213, 216, 313, 316, 318, 326, 327, 335, 343, 417, 418, 419, 425, 427, 433 - -Courses that focus on the advanced study of organisms, populations, and/or ecosystems: BIOL 215, 221, 224, 314, 322, 323, 325, 332, 333, 334, 416 - CHEM 131 and 132 (or 141) SUGGESTED CURRICULAR FLOW THROUGH THE MAJOR The Biology major is designed so that students explore the breadth of Biology offered by the department and choose courses that focus on his/her specific interests within this discipline, and to provide flexibility for those students who study abroad.
-First year:

-Chemistry 131 and 132, or 141; Biology 131 or 132 Sophomore:

-Chemistry 241 and 242, Biology 132 or 131 One or two Biology 200-level courses Junior:

-Study abroad!
-Three Biology 300-level courses Senior:
+The student's faculty advisor should be consulted prior to undertaking a project to determine whether or not the completed experience satisfies this major requirement. - 1. an independent research project (550) or a student/faculty collaborative research project (560) for biology credit - 2. an on-campus or off-campus research experience during the summer.
+Students are encouraged to complete the transcript notation (REXP) via the Center for Advising, Internships & Lifelong Career Development. - 3.
+412 Seminar: - 4. a research experience not covered by the above but deemed equivalent by the faculty advisor Minor Six courses BIOL 131 and 132 Four courses at the upper level (200, 300, 400-level) - Only one course may be at the 200-level - Two of upper level courses must have labs - One upper level course in each of two categories: - o Courses that focus on the advanced study of molecules, genes, and/or cells: BIOL 213, 216, 313, 316, 318, 326, 327, 335, 343, 417, 418, 419, 425, 427, 433 - o Courses that focus on the advanced study of organisms, populations, and/or ecosystems: BIOL 215, 221, 224, 314, 322, 323, 325, 332, 333, 334, 416 CHEM 131 and 132 (or 141) Suggested curricular flow through the major The Biology major is designed so that students explore the breadth of Biology offered by the department and choose courses that focus on his/her specific interests within this discipline, and to provide flexibility for those students who study abroad.
+First year: Chemistry 131 and 132 (or 141); Biology 131 or 132 (or both).
+Sophomore: Chemistry 241 and 242, Biology 132 or 131 (if not yet completed).
+No more than two Biology 200-level courses; possibly a first 300-level course.
+Junior: Study abroad!
+Three Biology 300-level courses.
+Senior: Research experience.
+Two or more Biology 300 and/or 400 level courses.